 Manchester is a larger medium-sized city located in the state of New Hampshire.
 With a population of 112,673 people and 30 constituent neighborhoods, Manchester is the largest community in New Hampshire.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manchester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Manchester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manchester are a mix of both white- and blue-collar jobs.
 Overall, Manchester is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Manchester who work in office and administrative support (11.59%), sales jobs (11.42%), and management occupations (7.89%).

 Also of interest is that Manchester has more people living here who work in computers and math than 95% of the places in the US.